Anerood Jugnauth: Presidency: 2003–2012

-2008–2014
+Second term: 2008–2014

 Parliament voted for Jugnauth to remain as President for a second term in 2008.
 Shortly after, during the by-election of 2008 in constituency No 8, the Militant Socialist Movement won with the support of the Labour Party and Pravind Jugnauth returned as MP for that constituency.

 In 2010, two days after his 80th birthday, the Labour-MSM-PMSD alliance was made and Navin Ramgoolam dissolved the parliament in respect of general elections.
 The alliance won the election and the MSM returned 13 MPs.

-However, in August 2011, the alliance broke and the MSM left the government leaving a very small majority for the Prime Minister.
+However, in August 2011, the alliance broke and the MSM left the government leaving a very small majority for the prime minister.
 After having a private meeting with Berenger, the leader of the opposition, Jugnauth made a statement that he might resign as president if the situation got any worse concerning the Medpoint scandal which involved his son, Pravind, and who was summoned and arrested by the Independent Commission Against Corruption on conflict of interest.

 Eventually he resigned as president on 30 March 2012.
 He mentioned that he did not support government policies, many thought his disagreement stemmed from the fact that the government refused to help his son, accused of corruption, escape from the law.
 He stated that he resigned because of his disagreement with the members of the government.

 Soon after his resignation from the Presidency in 2012, Berenger proposed a 'remake' of the MSM/MMM coalition, which was approved by both parties' structures (political bureaus and central committees).
 Jugnauth became leader of the alliance with the same conditions.
-He would hold office of Prime Minister for three years before resigning to make way for Berenger.
+He would hold office of prime minister for three years before resigning to make way for Berenger.
 Following internal crisis between both parties in 2013 and early 2014, Berenger announced two 'cooling off' periods to allow time to resolve these issues.
 Berenger announced the end of the MSM/MMM in April 2014.
 He was criticized as he had (on the eve) attended Jugnauth's birthday party and gave a very flattering speech on his political career.
 After the party, he went in the same night to meet Ramgoolam at a nearby restaurant to discuss a forthcoming alliance.
 He further announced an alliance between his MMM and Ramgoolam's Labour Party.